Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Background

 To sample from such a distribution, GFlowNets model the generation as a sequential construction process governed by a stochastic forward policy $p_F$.
 Starting from an initial state $s_0$, the policy samples an action to transition to a new state, progressively building up the object until reaching a terminating state $x \in \mathcal{X}$ and transitioning to the sink state $s_f$, which marks the completion of a trajectory.
 Formally, this process is defined over a directed acyclic graph (DAG) $(\mathcal{S}, \mathcal{A})$, where $\mathcal{S}$ is a set of states and $\mathcal{A} \subseteq \mathcal{S} \times \mathcal{S}$ is a set of directed edges representing actions.
 There exist two distinguished states: a unique initial state $s_0 \in \mathcal{S}$ where all trajectories begin, and a unique sink state $s_f \in \mathcal{S}$ where all trajectories terminate.
 The set of terminating states $\mathcal{X} \subset \mathcal{S}$ consists of states that can transition to $s_f$ via a terminating edge, though they may also transition to other states in $\mathcal{S}$.
 The forward policy $p_F$ defines a distribution $p_F(\cdot | s)$ over the children of state $s \in \mathcal{S} \backslash \{s_f\}$, inducing a distribution over complete trajectories $\tau = (s_0 \rightarrow s_1 \rightarrow \cdots \rightarrow s_n = x \rightarrow s_f)$, where $x \in \mathcal{X}$ represents the constructed object.

-{ \paragraph{Reaching probability.} A key quantity that will play a central role in our method is the reaching probability $u(s)$, defined as the probability of visiting state $s$ when starting from $s_0$ under the forward policy $p_F$~\citep{bengio2023gflownetfoundations}:
+\paragraph{Reaching probability.} A key quantity that will play a central role in our method is the reaching probability $u(s)$, defined as the probability of visiting state $s$ when starting from $s_0$ under the forward policy $p_F$~\citep{bengio2023gflownetfoundations}:

-where $\mathcal{T}_{s_0, s}$ denotes the set of all trajectories from $s_0$ to $s$.
+where $\mathcal{T}_{s_0, s}$ denotes the set of all trajectories from $s_0$ to $s$, and $|\tau|$ denotes the length of $\tau$.
 By definition, $u(s_0) = 1$ since every trajectory begins at $s_0$.
 Intuitively, $u(s)$ captures how much probability mass the policy routes through state $s$, and satisfies the recursion:

 For a terminating state $x \in \mathcal{X}$, the terminating state probability decomposes as: